CaAlden/film/README.md

 This is the code and generation logic for my film recommendation blog.
 [See the site](https://caalden.github.io/film/) for a better idea of the content.

+## Note to the public
+I may have accidentally mischaracterized the extent to which I built the templating for this project.
+I conflated this with a separate project I have (for generating my resume) where in I did build out the code that manages the templating as well.
+In this case, I built out a bunch of custom layouts but hugo is doing the templating.
+Sorry for the accidental misrepresentation.

+Most of the notes in this README are for my own personal use.
+The `scripts/` directory is uncommitted as it contains information that should not be committed publicly.

 ## Publishing
 To publish updates to the blog, run
 ```bash
 scripts/publish
 ```
-This will regenerate the files and stage the changes for commiting to git
+This will regenerate the files and stage the changes for committing to git

 ## Authoring New Content
 To pull down information about a movie and generate the shell of a review, run: